cs-fullstack-2019-fall/codeassessment2-MelissaYates/README.md

 # codeAssessment2
 #### Final Grade: 9.75/12

+1 Output off but mostly right

+2 good. great comments

+3 Not sure what happened here.
+Some solid pieces there as a start

+4 Didnt use string length in comparison like you should

+5 Didnt use instance to call methods.

+6 Good and with comments

 ### Instructions
 Answer each question inside of the individual question files.
 Each file has the question paste inside of it.